David Osten awarded with internship at the German Bundestag from Heraeus Foundation

-This semester, I teach the master's course
+This semester, I teach the master's courses

 For completeness, as a PhD student, I also gave tutorial for